 InContext is the award-winning publication of the Indiana Department of Workforce Development, the Indiana Economic Development Corporation and the Indiana Business Research Center at Indiana University's Kelley School of Business.

-- Indiana Stock Market Game
+- Indiana Stock Market Program

 Get your students excited about learning!
 Using actual data from the stock markets, teams of students are given a hypothetical $100,000 to create and manage a portfolio of stocks and mutual funds!